ade25/ade25.banner/README.md

 The package provides a helper view to set this marker interface on the site root for you callable via '${portal_ul}/@@enable-site-banners'.

+The banner viewlet will not display though as long as you have a default page set (e.g. the default front-page document).
+In this case you would need to come up with a generic landing page type and implement the IBannerEnabled marker interface or you enable the behavior for documents as well.